planttheidea/crio/API.md

    * Retrieve value at key
 * getIn {array} *keys*, returns {any}
    * Retrieve value in deeply nested object based on array of keys
+* log {string} *title, optional*
+    * Convenience method to display the standard JavaScript object with values in console
 * map {function} *callback*, returns {crio}
    * Loops over each item in the map, passing the value, key, and original object as parameters to callback
    * Value returned in each iteration of callback will be assigned to that iteration's key